nyxmidnight/twitter-detox/README.md

 ## Acknowledgments

 * [CSS-Tricks](https://css-tricks.com) for teaching me CSS all those years ago
-* Twitter for being a cesspool of hate and manufactured outrage
+* Twitter for being a cesspool of bigotry, dumb hate and manufactured outrage